 On this platform, you can state facts straightaway, be it good customer feedback received or any complaint you have.

 Sprinkle some relevant hashtags within your tweets, and it will take you places, more specifically to your audience’s feeds.
 That’s the power of Twitter!

-But whenever you leverage Twitter for business in specific, you need to follow some steps to streamline your presence.
+But if you want insights on how to use Twitter for business specifically, you need to follow some steps and go the extra mile to streamline your presence through efficient Twitter marketing.

 Using Twitter for business marketing can be a real game-changer if you want to entice your target audience, especially local customers.

-In this blog, we shall share the stepwise procedure on how you can leverage Twitter for business and make meaningful connections for generating qualified leads.
+In this blog, we shall share the stepwise procedure on how to use Twitter for business and make meaningful connections for generating qualified leads.

 Apart from increasing website traffic, Twitter links also add credibility to your profile, opening avenues for better business opportunities.

 Have a look at the SocialPilot handle.
 There’s a bitly link for the latest updates and offers.
 The brand logo helps the target audience to identify SocialPilot’s profile quickly.
 The official website is also linked here.
 This might give you a concrete idea of how to use Twitter for your buisness.

 Now that you have gotten the basics down pat, here are some important steps for you to successfully make use of your Twitter business profile.